fusionpbx/fusionpbx-docs/source/features/features.rst

 Re-branding and Customize
 --------------------------

 FusionPBX has unprecedented customizability which can be used to meet your needs or the needs of your customers.
-Customizable themes, menu, dialplan, and more...
+Customizable themes, menu, dialplan, and Hundreds of Default Settings to control the theme.

 `Recordings`_
 ----------------